Pamphilemkp/To-do-list/README.md

 # To Do LIST APP

 > Description the project.
-The To do list app is a prpject which allows you to write down a task that you want to do(you schedule a task) you can mark them as completed or edit them and finally delete or clear all the completed tasks which are marked as completed.
+The To do list app is a project which allows you to write down a task that you want to do (you schedule a task) you can mark them as completed or edit them and finally delete or clear all the completed tasks which are marked as completed.

 ## Built With